kvarak/dnd/docs/_Classes/warlock.md

 - #### Repelling Blast
     *You prefer your personal space and feel physically uncomfortable if two or more creatures are within five feet of you.*

-    When you hit a creature with *eldritch blast*, you can push the creature up to 10 feet away from you in a straight line.
+    When you hit a creature with *eldritch blast*, you can push the creature up to 10 ft away from you in a straight line.
 You can trigger Repelling Blast only once during your turn.
 For every size category larger than you, the target moves 5 ft less.

 </div>